UWCS/warwickspeedrun/guide/setup.md

 - Nintendo: Switch, Wii U, Wii, and GameCube
 - PS4

-If you require any of these for your run, ensure to request them beforehand.
-Ideally, do not use the Wii and GameCube as capturing them is more complex.
+If you require any of these for your run, ensure to mention this them beforehand.

 If you are bringing your own console, laptop, or PC then we will be using an HDMI capture card to record your device’s output.
-Please ensure you can get a HDMI output from your console (if it’s an old one), otherwise we cannot capture it.
+For modern devices, this is straight forward, but older devices may need an adapter.

 </div>
 </div>